 Connection Location Description L1 (120VAC) 1 Location for connecting line voltage of the power supply.
 Note; most installation codes require the installation of a service switch to break line voltage to the appliance.
 PUMP A 2 120VAC output to the DHW circulator; powered during a demand for DHW.
 PUMP B 3 120VAC output to the Boiler circulator; powered during all demands; DHW, local Central Heat (CH1) and Lead-Lag Central Heat [CH2 (LL)].
 This output is not used for all plumbing configurations, see Section 10.0.
 PUMP C 4 120VAC output to the Central Heating circulator; powered during a demand for local Central Heat (CH1) or Lead-Lag Central Heat [CH2 (LL)].
-L2 5 I costion for connecting mountains of the groups and all circulates.
-(Neutral) 6 Location for connecting neutral of the power supply and all circulators.
-Ground 7 Location for connecting earth ground and for grounding all of the circulators.
-Ground 8 Location for connecting earth ground and for grounding an of the circulators.
+L2 5 I continue for commenting positive of the margin grandy and all airculations (Neutral) 6 Location for connecting neutral of the power supply and all circulators.
+Ground 7 I continue for connecting corth ground and for grounding all of the circulators Ground 8 Location for connecting earth ground and for grounding all of the circulators.